 Three Words Max: Seeing how many similarly sounding words we can string together may make for a good pastime, but it doesn’t make for good writing.
-Two-word alliteration is good, but stop at three.
-Four or more calls attention to the writer and distracts from the words written.
+Two-word alliteration is good but stops at three.
+Four or more call attention to the writer and distracts from the words written.

 Don’t Sacrifice Meaning: I used to fall into the trap of exchanging clarity for the sake of alliteration.
 If a non-alliterate word communicates better than an alliterate alternative, always pick the one that speaks clearest.